git-town/git-town/website/src/preferences/gitlab-token.md

 To interact with the GitLab API in your name, Git Town needs a [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with `api` scope.
-After you created your token, run `git config git-town.gitlab-token <token>` inside your code repository to store it in the Git Town configuration for the current repository.
+After you created your token, run the [setup assistant](../commands/config-setup.md) and enter it there.

+Alternatively, you can set the token manually by running `git config git-town.gitlab-token <token>` inside your code repository.

 GitLab supports different
 [merge methods](https://docs.gitlab.com/ee/user/project/merge_requests/methods/)